dQuadrant/kuber/hydra/kuber-hydra.md

 #### Kuber playground

 - **Deliverables**
-  - Real-time display of connected Hydra peers and their statuses.
+  - Real-time display of a connected Hydra peer and their status.
   - Visualization of Hydra Head status, participants, and UTxO details.
   - Interface for creating Hydra transactions using JSON.
-  - Option to sign and submit transactions directly from the UI using browser wallet extension.
+  - Option to sign and submit transactions directly from the UI using browser wallet extension (if supported by extension)
-  - Searchable transaction logs with details of Hydra transactions.
   - Options to close the Hydra Head, contest the close, and distribute the final state.
 - **Acceptance Criteria**
-  - Hydra peers and their statuses are correctly displayed and updated in real time.
+  - Hydra peer and connection status correctly displayed and updated in real time.
   - Hydra Head state and transaction history are accurately shown.
   - Users can create, sign, and submit transactions easily.
   - The UI supports closing, contesting, and finalizing the Hydra Head state.